Funding Local Causes

 What We Fund

-We offer grants for the following essential items only.
-Please read our full guidance notes before applying.
+We offer grants for the essential items outlined in our guidance notes only.
+Please read our guidance notes before applying.

 • Essential white goods (e.g. cookers, washing machines, fridge freezers)